tkurtbond/tkurtbond.github.io/posts/2008/08/02/gaming-career.rst

 .. [#basic-dnd] Boy, was I wrong!
-After the retro-clones started to appear, especially `Labyrinth Lord`, I bought the Moldvay/Cook `Basic/Expert` rules, and was pleasantly impressed.
+After the `retro-clones`_ started to appear, especially `Labyrinth Lord`, I bought the Moldvay/Cook `Basic/Expert` rules, and was pleasantly impressed.

+   .. _retro-clones: link://slug/rpg-vocabulary#retro-clone

 .. [#tnt] We completely missing out on the flexibility of the T&T saving roll system — not surprising, since we never saw any of the